-Salisbury Model Centre's web site no longer focuses on online selling- there are enough web shops already out there doing that.
+Salisbury Model Centre's web site is now no longer focused on online selling- there are enough web shops already out there doing that.
 Instead I hope you'll find these pages of general modelling interest.
 You'll find lists of new arrivals in store and you are welcome to telephone the shop to order or reserve an item or make general inquiries.
 More detailed reviews of kits and accessories will also be posted here or on 'you-tube'.
 Non modelling information that is of interest will also be posted such as Steam visitors to Salisbury or news and manufacturer announcements.

-TRADE NEWS (last edit 13 01 18) :click here.
+TRADE NEWS (last edit 29 05 22) :click here.
 EVENTS :click here.
 REFERANCE PHOTOS :click here.

 click Facebook, notices and wider updates. click to view SMC videos.